-You will have the opportunity to explore Australia's coastal environments while surfing at Middleton and Bushwalking along the Great South West Walk at Nelson.
+You will have the opportunity to explore Australia's coastal environments while surfing at Middleton and Bushwalking in the Grampians.
 You will plan and prepare for these outdoor activities and reflect on your experiences.
 You will gain an understanding of environmental care and conservation issues, to ensure sustainable experiences in our coastal environments.